frkatona/ObsidianSync/Music/General Voice Notes.md

 		- be sure its at least a quarter note time to be deliberate and knowing with tone and character
 		- e.g., imperial march, full legato
 	- 5-tone scales on mee, mah, and ng
+	- breath
+		- breathing
+			- "belly breathing"/"sing from diaphragm"
+			- lie down and place a book-like weight on stomach and raise it up for a few seconds at a time --> try to move it the same distance when standing
-	- breathing/support
+		- control ("support")
-		- hand on stomach (?)
 			- pretend to blow on a candle such that the flame tilts but doesn't flicker
 	- "sighs" (?)
 	- stretch/roll neck, jaw, and shoulders
+	- nasality and the soft palette
+		- nasality arises from predominant resonation in the nasal cavity
+		- feel the top back of your mouth with the thumb while you yawn or make a surprised inhaled gasp
+		- exercise with a sustained 'ng' switching to an 'ah' and noting that all or none of either sound is blocked by holding your nose closed
+			- once the sound is out of the nasal cavity, experiment with resonance/placement (Singgeek likes to push it further back for more pharynx than some people, producing a prominent vibration in her head,  and she considers the normal way to be too much oral cavity)
+			- Pure oral cavity can sound like Kermit the frog, and deliberate face scrunching can help fix this
 - learning
 	- map out your voice
 		- find lowest and highest pitch that you can hold a note